jibolash/world-cup-history/readme.md

  - The World cup is traditionally hosted by only one country.
 The exception is 2002 when South Korea and Japan were co-hosts.
 The two countries are separed by a Comma in this package.
 Some string manipuation (e.g [str.split([separator[, limit]])](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split)) might be needed for this special case if you are interested in getting the countries as separate values.

 ---
-I'm using the data in this package in an app.
+I used the data in this package in an app.
 I thought other people might find it useful and decided to extract it into a package for others... and for myself.

 [Mayowa Ajibola Sogbein](https://twitter.com/jibolash)